p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 The results on the right show the performance of DDQN and algorithm Stochastic NNs for Hierarchical Reinforcement Learning (SNN-HRL) from [Florensa et al. 2017](https://arxiv.org/pdf/1704.03012.pdf).
 DDQN is used as the comparison because the implementation of SSN-HRL uses 2 DDQN algorithms within it.
-Note also that the first 300 episodes of training for SNN-HRL were used for pre-training which is why there is no reward for those episodes.
+Note that the first 300 episodes of training for SNN-HRL were used for pre-training which is why there is no reward for those episodes.

 ![Long Corridor and Four Rooms](Results/Data_and_Graphs/Four_Rooms_and_Long_Corridor.png)